Yemeni civil war (1994)

-The Yemeni Civil War was a civil war fought between the two Yemeni forces of the pro-union northern and the socialist separatist southern Yemeni states and their supporters.
-The war resulted in the defeat of the southern armed forces, the reunification of Yemen, and the flight into exile of many Yemeni Socialist Party (YSP) leaders and other separatists.
+The Yemeni civil war (الحرب الأهلية اليمنية), also known as the Summer War of 1994 (حرب صيف ١٩٩٤), was a civil war fought between the two Yemeni forces of the pro-union northern and the socialist separatist southern Yemeni states and their supporters.
+The war resulted in the defeat of the southern separatists and the reunification of Yemen, and the flight into exile of many leaders of the Yemeni Socialist Party (YSP) and other separatists.

 Background

-South Yemen had witnessed 2 civil wars that led to regime changes in the 1980s.
-As a result, serious moves toward reconciliation and unification began.
-And in December 1989, the president of North Yemen and South Yemen signed a draft constitution and agreed to a one-year timetable for unification.
+In December 1989, the presidents of the Yemen Arab Republic (North Yemen; YAR) and the People's Democratic Republic of Yemen (South Yemen; PDRY) signed a draft constitution.
+They agreed to a one-year timetable for unification.

-Approval for the union was overwhelming in the South, but the northern Muslim Brotherhood (Al-Islah) objected due to the new constitutional clause making Islamic law "a principal source of legislation" rather than the sole source.
-Eventually the YAR's parliament approved the constitution and, the Republic of Yemen (ROY) was declared on 22 May 1990 with Ali Abdullah Saleh becoming president and Ali Salem al Beidh Vice President.
-Greater Yemen had been politically united for the first time in centuries.
+Approval for the union was overwhelming in the South, but the northern Islamist party Al-Islah objected due to the new constitutional clause making Islamic law "a principal source of legislation" rather than the sole source.
+Eventually the YAR's parliament approved the constitution and the Republic of Yemen was declared on 22 May 1990 with Ali Abdullah Saleh becoming president and Ali Salem al Beidh Vice President.
+Greater Yemen, whose land has been divided between the British and the Ottoman empires in the mid-19th century, had been united for the first time in more than 150 years.

+A new ruling coalition was formed in which the General People's Congress and the Socialist Party joined the Islah Party, and a member of the Islah Party was included in the Presidential Council (conflicts within the ruling coalition began very quickly).
 Yemen held its first parliamentary elections on April 27, 1993, which confirmed the southerner fears.
 Former President of South Yemen, Ali Salim Al-Beidh's party (YSP) won only 54 of the 301 parliament seats, while former president of Northern Yemen Ali Abdullah Saleh's GPC took 122 seats and a northern Islamist-tribal alliance, Al-Islah, captured 62 seats.
 Saleh, Beidh, and Attas retained their positions but Al-Islah's influential leader, the Sheikh Abdullah ibn Husayn al-Ahmar of the Hashid tribal confederation, became speaker of the parliament.
 The former 50–50 split between the GPC and YSP became an uneven three-way partnership.

-Relations between Saleh and many Left-wing politicians soured over the next years.
+Relations between Saleh and many left-wing politicians soured over the following years.
 The President eventually began to enlist Islamists to weaken his opponents, and allowed them to build up a presence in the country.
 Jihadists consequently assassinated several Southern communists.